Ishara12/Ishara12/README.md

 </div>

 ## About Me! 🤩
-I'm a 4th year student BSc(Hons) Information Technology Specialising in Information Technology  🎓 from Sri Lanka Institute of Information Technology 🏛.
+I'm a student BSc(Hons) Information Technology Specialising in Information Technology  🎓 from Sri Lanka Institute of Information Technology 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to 💻.

 ⚡ Know more about me ⚡